 Q: How To Take Care Of A Wetsuit?

-After you remove your wetsuit, you should rinse it as soon as you can.
-Use fresh water to rinse the salt water from the suit (and to rinse off any other debris).
+After you remove your wetsuit, you should rinse and soak it as soon as you can.
+Use fresh water to rinse the saltwater from the suit (and to rinse off any other debris).
 Make sure to rinse the inside and the outside of the suit.
-You should then hang your wetsuit to dry.
-You can dry the wetsuit in the sun if you wish.
+Allow it to soak so that any salt inside is diffused out.
+You should then hang your wetsuit inside out to dry.
+Do not dry in direct sunlight.
+Doing so will cause your suit to fade and speed up the breakdown of the suit.
 After your wetsuit is dry, store it in a dry and cool place, and try not to fold it.

 Q: Why Do I Need A Wetsuit?

-Q: What Is The Difference Between A Wetsuit and Drysuit?
+Q: What Is The Difference Between A Wetsuit and a Drysuit?

 Globo Surf Overview

 A wetsuit should be seen as an important investment with any water activity.
-Getting a properly fitted high quality suit will not only ensure that you are more comfortable but it will also keep you warm and safe while at play.
+Getting a properly fitted high-quality suit will not only ensure that you are more comfortable but it will also keep you warm and safe while at play.
 When surfing, a wetsuit should provide lots of mobility while keeping you warm.
-Oftentimes this is seen with the best wetsuit that has multiple thicknesses such as 3.5/3mm.
+Oftentimes this is seen with the best wetsuit that has multiple thicknesses such as 5/3 mm.

 This keeps you warm while giving your extremities added mobility.
 When diving, you don’t need quite as much range of motion while having proper insulation takes priority.
 Buying the best wetsuit will ensure that your underwater experience is comfortable and safe making it that much more enjoyable.